 Having lost the trail at one point, we ended up wading through an extremely boggy marsh.
 So much for clean trousers.

-Following the old mining road we snaked down through the valley until we reached the small village of Grange.
-By now we were famished and stopped a cafe for a sandwich and hot jacket potato.
+Following the old mining road, we snaked down through the valley until we reached the small village of Grange.
+By now we were famished and stopped at a cafe for a sandwich and hot jacket potato.